ernestrudziec/reactizzen/README.md

 There is support for setting default config options, so you only have to set you desired config once.
 This makes creating your components even easier.
 All you have to do is follow one of these three options.

-In your package.json, add a **"crcf"** property key with array of default config options
+In your package.json, add a **"reactizzen"** property key with array of default config options

 "stories" is to enable story book component